coleenhuang/Know-your-enemy/README.md

 Your goal is to match the name of the pathogen with the appropriate fact.
 This is not only a test of how much you know about diseases, but also a test of your memory.

 This game is currently under construction, but will be built with React and Redux.
+Testing will be done by Jest and Enzyme.